yamihush/SeleniumAutomation/README.md

 -----------------
 Download Maven & Install and Set up Maven

-Unzip the distribution archive to the directory you wish to install Maven.
-I extracted maven to my Documents folder Add Maven to the PATH.
-More information can be found in the README.txt in the zip folder.
+Add Maven to the PATH.

 Verify Maven was correctly installed

 Command:
 $ mvn –version